dadadance/tax-calc/docs/PROPERTY_TAX_DETAILS.md

 - **Valuation:** Based on user-provided market value or purchase price
 - **Verification warnings:** Clear notices about threshold discrepancies

+### Current Features
+- **Property Types:** Support for residential, commercial, and agricultural properties
+- **Municipality Presets:** Quick selection for common municipalities (Tbilisi, Batumi, Kutaisi, etc.)
+- **Custom Rates:** Full flexibility to set custom tax rates
+- **Property Type Tracking:** Each property can be categorized by type
+- **Verification Warnings:** Clear notices about verifying rates with local municipality

 ### Remaining Limitations
-- Does not account for property type variations (residential vs commercial vs agricultural)
 - Uses user-provided values (not RS.ge assessed values)
+- Property type-specific rates are informational only (users set the actual rate)
-- Users should verify threshold applicability with RS.ge
+- Users should verify threshold applicability and exact rates with RS.ge

 ## Verification and Updates